-Presence: Drawing Symposium 2021 Friday 26 March 9.30am–5pm Cell Block Theatre / Online $150 In Person (including lunch and refreshments) / $50 Online Presented by the National Centre for Drawing Buy Tickets In this time of
+Presence: Drawing Symposium 2021 Friday 26 March 9.30am–5pm Cell Block Theatre / Online $150 In Person (including lunch and refreshments) / $50 Online Presented by the National Centre for Drawing Buy Tickets In this

 In this time of forced introversion and on-line communication, The National Centre for Drawing’s 2021 Drawing symposium delves into the question of what Drawing is and does now, how it connects us to the present and makes us present in the world.

 Eight very different artists from all over the world will talk to you and each other about the role of drawing in their practice and the drawings that inspire them.